dotnet/docs/docs/standard/linq/stream-xml-fragments-xmlreader.md

 ---
 title: "How to stream XML fragments from an XmlReader - LINQ to XML"
-description: Learn how to stream XML fragments using an XmlReader when loading the whole XML tree into memory is not feasible. ms.date: 07/20/2015
+description: You can stream XML fragments from an XmlReader using a custom axis method in C# and Visual Basic.
+This is an approach that can work when loading the whole XML tree into memory is infeasible. ms.date: 07/20/2015
 dev_langs:
   - "csharp"